 Hawaii has limited the number of approved laboratories for COVID testing, and at the present time, we are not on the list.
 We will do everything we can to join the list when that is opened up to more laboratories.

 Cole Diagnostics is proud to offer COVID-19 testing.
 We offer both COVID-19 PCR (nasal swab) testing and antibody (serological) testing for COVID.
-Our streamlined process helps us advise you on the type of testing that will be the most beneficial to you now.
+If you are unsure of which test you need we can help you choose.

 Here are some details regarding common scenarios.
 Please read our Frequently Asked Questions before calling our lab.

 You Have COVID-like Symptoms

 If you are feeling any COVID symptoms, such as those listed to the right, you can schedule a test through our online system, or by contacting our office.
 The nasal swab, also called the PCR test, is the most accurate and reliable when you are symptomatic.
 If you have an order from a provider, bring the order with you, or the provider may fax an order to us.
 Please be sure all insurance information is complete and accurate and we will bill your insurance for you.You will receive a copy of your results by email if requested, and your provider (if applicable) will also get a copy of your results.
 While you are symptomatic, it is especially important to remain isolated until you have the results of your test.
 If your symptoms are severe, such as difficulty breathing, contact your local emergency department right away.

 Shortness of breath